-Basement ceilings can easily be insulated with unfaced fiberglass batts or blankets installed between the floor joists and held in place with wire, fishing line, or spring metal supports called “tiger claws”.
-The pros and cons of basement ceiling will be determined by Insulating the basement ceiling will keep most of the heat upstairs in the living space.
+Basement ceilings can easily insulate with enface Pros and Cons of Basement Ceiling Insulation fiberglass batts or blankets installed between the floor joists and held in place with wire, fishing line, or spring metal supports called “tiger claws”.
+The pros and cons of basement ceiling will determine by Insulating the basement ceiling will keep most of the heat upstairs in the living space.
 Insulate basement ceilings if you’re merely looking to mitigate heat loss and potentially lower your energy costs.
 They recommend using fiberglass batt insulation, which fits more easily among the many pipes and joists found in most basement ceilings.
 If it is an unfinished basement in North America that you wish to insulate, then an R-value of 12 or higher is recommended.
 R-value is the insulation’s ability to resist heat flow.
 For basement ceilings, batt or blanket insulation is the insulation of choice.

 Let’s discuss some of the pros and cons of basement ceiling Insulation

 - Pros and cons of basement ceiling insulation is an effective way to reduce sound transfer.
 Insulation absorbs soundwaves, so it will help to cut down on the amount of noise you hear coming through the floor above you or your basement walls.
 Faced insulation – insulation with a paper covering – is suitable for use when you’re insulating the ceiling of a basement that you’re not planning on finishing.
 Regardless of whether fiberglass insulation is install in a wall, attic, or crawlspace; the paper facing should always face toward the inside of the home.